Isobel Roe

 Isobel Marion Roe (24 June 1916 – 5 October 1987) was an alpine skier, athletic administrator, teacher, and croquet player.
-As a skier, she was Great Britain Women's Ski Champion and represented Britain in the World Championships in 1937 and the winter Olympics in 1948.
+As a skier, she was Great Britain Women's Ski Champion and represented Britain in the World Championships in 1937 and the 1948 Winter Olympics in St. Moritz.

 Skiing career

 Roe gained notoriety in alpine skiing in the years prior to the World War II.
 She participated in the 1937 Skiing World Championships at Chamonix, France, on 13 February.
 She finished 10th at 6.47.8.
 In 1938, she was ranked Great Britain's Women's Ski Champion, a position she would hold throughout the lull during the Second World War, until 1949.
 In 1939, she again competed in the World Championships, this time in Zakopane, Poland.
 Roe skied in the Slalom on 15 February, finishing 19th with a time of 375.9, and placed 17th in the Alpine Combined on the same day with a total time of 531.4.

 At the height of her career, Roe lost years of competition and training to WWII.
 Following the conflict, Roe became the Ladies' Lowlander Champion and performed on Great Britain's Winter Olympic Team, both in 1948.
 She was 31 years of age when she competed in the Alpine Slalom (23rd overall, 2:49.6), Alpine Downhill (27th, 2:47.3), and Alpine Combined (23rd, 34.91) at the 1948 Winter Olympics in St. Moritz, officially known as the V Olympic Winter Games, and the first held since the 1936 Winter Olympics in Bavaria, Germany.

+Roe was the captain of the British Ladies' Ski Team at the 1948 Winter Olympics and competed alongside Miss Xanthe Ryder, Miss Rosemarie Sparrow, Mrs. Bunty Greeland, Miss Evelyn Pinching (trainer), Mrs. B. Duke-Woolley, and Miss Sheena Mackintosh.